Normalizing Owner Compensation in Business Valuation Disputes

 Compensation normalization becomes contested when reported earnings are used to set a buyout price, allocate marital assets, calculate damages, or resolve partner and shareholder conflicts.
 The following situations are common:

-• Tax-driven compensation disputes.
+- Tax-driven compensation disputes in litigation support matters.
 The characterization of payments as wages versus distributions (or vice versa) can become a dispute driver, and valuation analyses may need to separate compensation from returns on ownership.

 Across these matters, disputes often center on (1) what the owner actually did day-to-day, (2) whether non-cash perks were effectively compensation, and (3) whether the opposing side’s benchmark data is truly comparable to the subject company’s size, industry, and geography.